concordia-dcart/CART210-2024/glossary.md

 There are numerous platforms for running wikis.
 Among the most popular are  [MediaWiki](https://www.mediawiki.org/), [DokuWiki](https://www.dokuwiki.org/dokuwiki), and [GitHub](Glossary#github).

 [^anderson10wiki]: Anderson, Melanie O., and Jon R. Serra.
 2010.
 “Is that a Wiki in Your Classroom?.”
 In *Proceedings of the 2010 Association of Small Computers Users in Education (ASCUE) Conference*.

 [^ebersbach05wiki]: Ebersbach, Anja, Markus Glaser, and Richard Heigl.
 2005.
 “The Wiki Concept.”
 In *Wiki - Web Collaboration*, 1-24.
-Berlin: Springer
+Berlin: Springer.

-[^github24wikis]: GitHub Docs.
-2024.
-“About wikis.”
-Accessed January 2. https://docs.github.com/en/communities/documenting-your-project-with-wikis/about-wikis.

-[^kinsta24what]: Kinsta.
-2024. ”What Is GitHub?
-A Beginner's Introduction to GitHub.”
-Accessed January 2. https://kinsta.com/knowledgebase/what-is-github/.

 [^parker07wiki]: Parker, Kevin, and Joseph Chao.
 2007.
 “Wiki as a Teaching Tool.” *Interdisciplinary Journal of E-Learning and Learning Objects* 3 (1): 57–72.